artemchege/DivorceML/README.md

     12. Contact: when we need it, we can take our discussions with my spouse from the beginning and correct it.
     13. Insult: I can use offensive expressions during our discussions.

-Answers to these questions are numbers from 0 (Definitely no) to 4 (Definitely YES).
+Answers to these questions are numbers from 0 (Definitely NO) to 4 (Definitely YES).

 The result will be a float value.
 Maximum is 1 - you will be divorced, 0 - you will not with 98% chances in both cases.
-The result will be produced by trained machine learning model named Random Forest Tree.
+The result will be produced by trained machine learning model that named Random Forest Tree.

 <h2 align="center">
-Second app is Mom's scientist app.
+Second app is the Mom's scientist app.
 </h2>

-This app is continuation of the previous one.
+This app is logical continuation of the previous one.
 The main key point is: **what if user itself want to submit his own files and try to make some prediction?**

-I'm willing to give an user such opportunity.
+I'm willing to give to user such opportunity.
 No need for low level knowledge, mathematics degree or PhD in Data Science.
 Just submit a csv, set target column and predict new outcomes in just a matter of 5 minutes.
-This app may be used for a wide range of tasks.
-Using my app you will be able to predict the future, some kinds of outcomes with some degree of accuracy using ML algorithms under the hood.
+This app may be used for a wide range of tasks, using it you will be able to predict the future, some kinds of outcomes with some degree of accuracy using ML algorithms under the hood.

-On current stage Mom's scientist app train two different type of ML models: Random forest and K-neighbours.
+On current stage Mom's scientist app trains two different type of ML models: Random forest and K-neighbours.
 The architecture of the app is made to be highly scalable in introducing new ML models, including neural nets (might be released later).

 Good to know or some constraints:
 1. On current stage app works only with csv files.
-2. Csv files values must be separated by comma.
+2. Csv file values must be separated by commas.
-3. [EDA](https://cloud.google.com/blog/products/ai-machine-learning/building-ml-models-with-eda-feature-selection) is very important.
-60% of success lies in EDA and preparing data for ML models. usually EDA and data cleaning is made by [Pandas](https://pandas.pydata.org).
-Let's suppose you are novice in data science.
-Before submitting files to train ML models you must be sure that you data does not have null values, if you have - [fill](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.fillna.html) it with 0 or [median](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.median.html) values (the last is much more preferable).
+3. [EDA](https://cloud.google.com/blog/products/ai-machine-learning/building-ml-models-with-eda-feature-selection) is very important step.
+Huge amount of success lies in EDA and preparing data for ML models.
+Usually EDA and data cleaning is made by [Pandas](https://pandas.pydata.org).
+Let's suppose you are novice in data science, then before submitting files to train ML models, you must be sure that you data does not have null values, if you have - [fill](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.fillna.html) it with 0 or [median](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.median.html) values (the last is much more preferable).
 Moreover you must get rid of dirty information, columns with data that definitely will not help in predicting results, but opposite (for example names of Titanic passengers if we want to predict will a passenger survive or no).
-And the last you must get rid of categorical values, [get_dummies](https://pandas.pydata.org/docs/reference/api/pandas.get_dummies.html) is right choice for you.
+And the last, you must get rid of categorical values, [get_dummies](https://pandas.pydata.org/docs/reference/api/pandas.get_dummies.html) is right choice for you.
 4. Structure (columns and values in columns) of a csv file must be the same in both cases: when we train models and when we predict new results.
 5. When models are trained you will see [accuracy](https://developers.google.com/machine-learning/crash-course/classification/accuracy), [precision, recall](https://developers.google.com/machine-learning/crash-course/classification/precision-and-recall) values.
 Comparing these values you may choose the best model for your case.
 Usually the higher score - the better, max value is one.
-6. [Random forest](https://www.newgenapps.com/blogs/random-forest-analysis-in-ml-and-when-to-use-it-2/) and [K neighbours](https://towardsdatascience.com/knn-algorithm-what-when-why-how-41405c16c36f) ML models may not work in some cases.
+6. [Random forest](https://www.newgenapps.com/blogs/random-forest-analysis-in-ml-and-when-to-use-it-2/) and [K-neighbours](https://towardsdatascience.com/knn-algorithm-what-when-why-how-41405c16c36f) ML models may not work in some cases.
 Neural nets (might be added later) are more universal.

-The below is example of how to use the Mom's scientist app.
-You can repeat these steps using titanic.csv and titanic_predict.csv files in root directory.
+The below is an example of how to use the Mom's scientist app.
+You can repeat these steps using titanic.csv and titanic_predict.csv files in the root directory.
 Steps with registering and authorization are omitted, let's suppose that you acquired an JWT token and placed it in your authorization headers (if you interact with backend manually).
 EDA and data cleaning steps are omitted too, this is another topic.
-1. First you should upload a csv file using which models will be trained.
-Path is /moms_scientist/upload_csv.
+1. First you should upload a csv file, using which, models will be trained.
+[Look here](https://divorce-ml.herokuapp.com/redoc#operation/upload_csv_moms_scientist_upload_csv_post).
+Notice that you can add your custom name for uploading file using query parameters (see name_of_csv parameter).
 2. Then we can list uploaded file, so we might be sure that our file is correctly uploaded.
-Path /moms_scientist/list_csv
+[Here](https://divorce-ml.herokuapp.com/redoc#operation/list_files_moms_scientist_list_csv_get).

         [